Pain and Suffering

 - Past/Future Pain and Suffering – Any physical pain, mental anguish, discomfort, inconvenience, or stress you've experienced because of the accident.

 - Humiliation/Embarrassment – Burns, paralysis, and amputation can affect your self-confidence, leaving you ashamed of your accident injuries.

 - Enjoyment of Life – Your mindset and outlook can change after an accident injury, making life feel difficult to enjoy.

 - Disfigurement – Scarring and permanent damage caused by an accident or necessary surgery will stay with you forever.

-In addition, the spouse of an injured victim can receive money for "Loss of Consortium," which means that they've lost companionship and the ability to be close with their significant other because of the injuries sustained in an accident.
+- Loss of Consortium – The spouse of an injured victim may receive money if they've lost companionship and the ability to be close with their significant other because of the injuries sustained in an accident.

 Whether you're confined to a wheelchair, suffered severe facial scarring, or you're simply unable to return to the life you used to live, we can help you recover the money you deserve for your injuries.